rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-clusters-from-hosted-kubernetes-providers/aks.md

 ## Setting Up the Minimum Permission Role with the Azure Command Line Tool

-You can create the Minimum Rancher AKSv2 Permission Role by running this command:
+1. Create the Minimum Rancher AKSv2 Permission Role by running this command:

 ```
 cat >> rancher-azure.json << EOF